Envirometrix/PredictiveSoilMapping/08-PSM_practical_tips.md

   * L3 = final complete certified product according to the ISO or similar standards.

 Table: (\#tab:psm-table-costs)Example of a costs table for various quality levels PSM products.
-Prices expressed in US$ / Mpix (million of pixels produced).
+Prices expressed in USD / Mpix (million of pixels produced).

 X.Type.of.PSM.project                     L0         L1            L2             L3
 ----------------------------------------  ---------  ------------  -------------  --------